Ben Mankiewicz: Early life

 Mankiewicz was born in Washington, D.C., to press secretary Frank Mankiewicz and Holly Mankiewicz (née Jolley).
 His father was of German Jewish descent.
 He is the cousin of screenwriter Tom Mankiewicz and filmmaker/television producer Nick Davis, the grandson of screenwriter Herman J. Mankiewicz, the grand-nephew of screenwriter, producer, and director Joseph L. Mankiewicz, and the brother of NBC News reporter Josh Mankiewicz.

 Mankiewicz attended Georgetown Day School for his primary and secondary education.
 After graduating, he next enrolled into Tufts University.
 After his sophomore year, he interned at The George Michael Sports Machine, and "then came back the next year and worked for Glenn Brenner."
 In 1992, he received a Master of Science degree from Columbia University's Graduate School of Journalism with an emphasis in broadcast journalism.

 Career

-1993–2003: News anchoring
+1993–2003: Journalism

 Mankiewicz was hired as a sports producer for WJLA-TV, the ABC affiliate in Washington, D.C., and next as a producer for the sports radio station WTEM.
 By 1993, he was working as an on-air reporter for WCSC-TV (a CBS affiliate) in Charleston, South Carolina.

-He joined WAMI in Miami, Florida, in 1998, where he served as anchor of The Times, a daily news magazine show and the station's highlight program.
-He left WAMI not wanting to work in television news any longer, and was in search for another television job.
+Mankiewicz joined WAMI in Miami, Florida, in 1998, where he served as anchor of The Times, a daily news magazine show and the station's highlight program.
+On July 28, 1998, Mankiewicz was assaulted with a lead pipe across the upper left thigh when he arrived unannounced at Meir Vaknin's house to interview him about allegations that his family's Miami-Dade County moving company, Atlantic Express, was overcharging customers.
+Mankiewicz said at the time, "I thought he was going to show me some documents or something.
+I never thought he'd hit me.
+I'm not a brave man."
+The incident was partially captured on videotape.
+WAMI turned over the tapes to Lauderhill police after they had aired the story.
+On August 4, Vaknin turned himself into the Broward County jail, where he was charged with felony battery.

+Mankiewicz left WAMI not wanting to work in television news any longer and was in search for another television job.
 "I auditioned for every show on television: reality shows, game shows," Mankiewicz stated.
 "I must have auditioned for 120 shows, including, I'm ashamed to say, Are You Hot? — and not as one of the judges."